By George Gershwin/arr. David Sanford | For Four Cellos | 3′

 George Gershwin’s Liza (1929) is set in the style of the Quintette of the Hot Club of France with the initial pizzicato solo in the style of Django Reinhardt’s guitar and the following arco solo inspired by the approach of violinist Stephane Grappelli.
 The virtuosity of the later ensemble choruses reflects the crowd-pleasing solo piano version of the song by Art Tatum.

-This work is recorded on Oxingale Records’ album Meeting of the Spirits.
-Click here to go to the album page on iTunes.
+Recording: This work is recorded on Oxingale Records’ and PENTATONE Oxingale Series‘ album Meeting of the Spirits, performed by Matt Haimovitz and UCCELLO.
+Click here for the listening options.